Aggtaa/nats-micro-js/README.md

 }
 ```

+Note, that *if you close `Request` in any pre-handler middleware, the handler itself and all post-handler middlewares that you might have registered, will not be executed*!

 ## [Microservices with dynamic/variable endpoints or config](#dynamic-config)

 If you want to publish a microservice that is updated in runtime and can change any of